-Many work opportunities are available in the Greater Valley Area for those able to work off campus.
-Occasionally, employers and staffing agencies will visit campus to interview candidates for employment.
+Many work opportunities are available for those able to work off campus.
+Occasionally, employers will visit campus to recruit candidates for employment.

 Work-Study

 The work-study program is a federally subsidized form of financial aid available to students and requires a student to work on campus a certain number of hours each week.
 Check with the Financial Aid Office to find out if you are eligible for work-study.